martypowell/draft-standards/mission.md

 # Mission and Ideals

 ## Mission Statement
-Create consistent, maintainable, and easy to use software.
+Create, maintain and support consistent, maintainable, and easy to use software.

 ## Ideals